True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 Attempts to reach Marshall, Patton Sr. and Robinson were unsuccessful.

-A spokesman for the Lake County Sheriff's Department said no one in the department's criminal investigation unit was assigned to investigate Juan's murder.
+A spokesman for the Lake County Sheriff's Department said no one in the department's criminal investigation unit currently was assigned to investigate Juan's murder.

 A clerk in the detectives' division at the Gary Police Department also said no detectives were assigned to the case.